 - 1. What is "Middle States"?
-"Middle States" is shorthand for the Middle States Commission on Higher Education (MSCHE), an institutional accreditor recognized by the U.S. Department of Education.
-MSCHE is a non-governmental membership association that accredits over 500 colleges & universities. - 2.
+"Middle States" is shorthand for the Middle States Commission on Higher Education (MSCHE), an institutional accreditor recognized by the U.S.

+Department of Education.
+MSCHE is a non-governmental membership association that accredits over 500 colleges & universities.
+Prior to July 2020, MSCHE was referred to as a "regional" accreditor.
+However, federal regulatory changes in that year eliminated the traditional geographical boundaries that limited MSCHE accreditation to institutions within that specified region. - 2.
 What is accreditation?
-Accreditation is an assurance to the public that an academic institution meets acceptable levels of performance on established standards and requirements.
-Although a voluntary practice, holding institutional accreditation is a requirement for higher education institutions seeking to access federal student financial aid and other funding under Title IV of the Higher Education Act. - 3.
+Accreditation is an assurance to the public that an academic institution meets acceptable levels of performance on established standards, requirements, and policies.
+The MSCHE accreditation process includes institutional self-reflection on how it meets these obligations, peer review, and evaluation of compliance with several federal and other regulatory elements.
+Although a voluntary practice, holding institutional accreditation by a federally recognized accreditor is a requirement for higher education institutions seeking to access federal student financial aid and other funding under Title IV of the Higher Education Act.
+Accreditation is also a typical prerequisite for transfer of academic credit between institutions. - 3.
 How long has The University of Scranton been accredited?
 The University has held accreditation through Middle States since 1927.
 Our accreditation was most recently reaffirmed in 2019. - 4.
 Why is accreditation important?
 In addition to being an indicator of institutional quality, maintaining institutional accreditation is necessary for institutions to gain access to Title IV federal financial aid funding.
 Title IV is part of the Higher Education Act of 1965 (as amended), the law that regulates many aspects of U.S. higher education activities.
-A number of the practices and policies in place with Middle States flow from this legislation.
+A number of the practices and policies in place with MSCHE flow from this legislation.